keithrbennett/life_game_viewer/README.md

 In many cases, it will be easier to generate the string programmatically, either in the program itself, or in irb.

-Note: I'm currently working on a bug with the clipboard keystrokes -- the buttons don't receive the events if a button hasn't already been clicked.
-If the keystroke doesn't work, click the button.

 Using it as a Gem
 -----------------